Psychological Services for Children/Families Involved with the Child Welfare System

 RAPID Program

-The RAPID Program provides initial norm-referenced, psychometrically-informed screening assessments of mental health, behavioral adjustment, developmental status and academic skills for all children (ages 1 through 18) entering ODHS custody in Multnomah and Washington counties.
+The RAPID Program provides initial norm-referenced, psychometrically-informed screening assessments of mental health, behavioral adjustment, developmental status and academic skills for all children (ages 1 through 18) entering ODHS custody in Clackamas, Multnomah, and Washington counties.
 Individual caseworkers do not need to initiate referrals or complete paperwork to authorize these services.
 Instead, referrals are completed automatically by local branches, and are funded by the child’s health plan.
 For more information on our RAPID program, click here.

 Comprehensive Psychological Assessments

 Comprehensive Psychological Assessments authorized and funded through the OHA/ODHS Administrative Examination system.
 These evaluations represent a way of obtaining information about a young person’s adjustment, needs, neurodevelopment, strengths, functioning, diagnoses, etc. Typically, such evaluations focus on identifying personal strengths and/or clarifying diagnoses for informing treatment/service planning.
-Procedures typically include interviews with caregiver(s) and/or other significant adults in the young person’s life; interviews with the young person themselves; administration of a large battery of psychological and cognitive tests tailored to the person’s presenting issues; review of any available clinical, child-welfare and/or educational records; preparation of a lengthy written report; and one or more debriefing sessions with the young person’s caregiver(s) and child welfare caseworker (and other parties, at the caseworker’s request).

-Best Interest Evaluation
+Best Interest Evaluations

 Relational Assessments